yosi-dediashvili/SubiT/design/classes.md

-# Design of SubiT's processing flow
+# Design of SubiT's classes

 The processing flow is divided into three steps: